Constraining the gravitational-wave emission of core-collapse supernovae with ground-based detectors: Upper limits on the GW energy emitted by CCSNe

-Fig.~\ref{fig:corner_plot} shows the posterior distributions of parameters for the CCSNe model (red) and the CCSNe+CBC model (blue).
+Figure.~\ref{fig:corner_plot} shows the posterior distributions of parameters for the CCSNe model (red) and the CCSNe+CBC model (blue).
+The posterior distributions are relatively broad and, for some parameters, remain close to the corresponding priors.
+In the nondetection regime, the main information gain is reflected in the exclusion of the high-amplitude region of the prior parameter space and is therefore best summarized through upper limits.
 In Table~\ref{Table:prior_posterior}, we also list the posterior estimates (including median values and 95\% credible intervals) of these model parameters for both sets of priors.
 It can be seen that the inclusion of the CBC contribution in the GWB has a small impact on the CCSNe model posteriors.
+As an additional check, we perform a CBC-only inference using the same data, modeling the background as a pure power law with the inspiral index fixed to $\alpha=2/3$.
+We obtain $\log_{10}\Omega_{\mathrm{ref}} = -10.6^{+2.4}_{-2.2}$ ($95\%$ credible interval), which is statistically consistent with the posterior on $\Omega_{\mathrm{ref}}$ obtained in the CCSNe+CBC model.
 On the other hand, the CCSNe model posteriors are dependent on the prior ranges.
-Fig.~\ref{fig:omega_gw} shows the 95\% credibility upper limit on $\Omega_{\rm GW}(f)$ based on the posterior predictive distribution derived from the posterior distributions of parameters for the CCSNe+CBC model.
-It can be seen that our current limit is about a factor of three above the predicted CBC GWB signal amplitude as informed by the GW detection catalog.
+Figure.~\ref{fig:omega_gw} shows the 95\% credibility upper limit on $\Omega_{\rm GW}(f)$ based on the posterior predictive distribution derived from the posterior distributions of parameters for the CCSNe+CBC model.
+Specifically, we draw samples of the model parameters from the CCSNe+CBC posterior, compute the corresponding spectrum $\Omega_{\rm GW}(f)$ for each sample over the analysis band, and then construct the posterior predictive distribution of $\Omega_{\rm GW}(f)$ at each frequency bin.
+The plotted $95\%$ upper-limit curve is the pointwise 95th percentile of this distribution.
+It can be seen that our current limit is about a factor of 3 above the predicted CBC GWB signal amplitude as informed by the GW detection catalog.